Loading page...

 Every insurance claim you file becomes part of your permanent record with insurance carriers.
 This claims history directly influences how insurers view your risk level and, consequently, what they charge for coverage.

-According to industry data, contractors with frequent small claims can see premium increases of 20-50% at renewal, while a single large claim might result in a 10-25% increase depending on the severity and your overall claims history.
+According to Insurance Information Institute data, contractors with frequent small claims can see premium increases of 20-50% at renewal, while a single large claim might result in a 10-25% increase depending on the severity and your overall claims history.
+Effective contractor insurance claim management can help minimize these premium impacts while maximizing claim recoveries.

 Compare rates from top carriers and see how your claims history affects your premiums.